BetaThis is a new service - your feedback will help us to improve it.

 some locally tested cases are discarded after obtaining further epidemiological information or undergoing confirmatory testing at the reference laboratory

 We update measles data every month on a Thursday at 9.30am.
-The next update will take place on Thursday 21 November.
+The next update will be on 19 December.

 Percent cases in England by age group (in years), since January 2024